vinicius-rech/docker-7d2d-dedicated-server/README.md

 docker compose logs -f 7d2d
 ```

-First startup downloads the full dedicated server through SteamCMD and may take several minutes.
-Game saves, mods, and logs remain in `server/7d2d` so subsequent container recreations reuse your data.
+First startup downloads the full dedicated server through SteamCMD and may take several minutes. `startserver.sh` symlinks the default `~/.local/share/7DaysToDie` data directory into `server/7d2d`, so game saves, mods, and logs remain on the host and survive container rebuilds/recreations.

 ### Stopping and removing containers